billthefarmer/editor/Syntax.md

 The algorithm makes no attempt at parsing.
 The text is scanned for relevent keywords, classes, constants, strings and comments and highlighted accordingly.
 Therefore it will not be exactly correct, but good enough for a simple text editor.
+See [Source Code Syntax Highlighting][1].

 ### C type
 Keywords and types are matched from lists of C/C++/Objective